rblack42/Blog/content/2014/12/06/Hangertalk.rst

 ===============

-Practice sessions usually involved flying from Wright-Patterson Air Force Base over Xenia, Ohio (site of a horrible tornado event in 1974), then down into the farmlands south of that town.
+Practice sessions usually involved flying from Wright-Patterson Air Force Base over Xenia, Ohio (site of a horrible tornado in 1974), then down into the farmlands south of that town.
 We would hunt up a long straight road and fly straight toward the road.
 As you passed over the road, you picked out a telephone pole, or some other stationary object, and used that point as the center of a circular path you made the plane fly as you turned the craft 180 degrees in whichever direction you started turning.
+The trick was to make the tip of the wing look like it was attached to the object you were using as a reference point.
 When you reached the road again, you switched your focus to a spot on the other side of the airplane and did the same thing, only this time turning in the opposite direction.
 The result is that you flew a big "S" (quit giggling) turn in the sky.
 Usually you kept doing that until the road ran out.

 ..  image:: images/STurns.png
     :alt: S Turn Pattern